lofar-astron/factor/docs/source/parset.rst

         internally derived DDE calibrators and facets.

     keep_avg_facet_data
         Keep averaged calibrated data for each facet to allow re-imaging by hand (default = ``True``).
 If a target is specified (see below), the averaged data for the target is always kept, regardless of this setting.
+If the averaged data are kept, reimaging will be dramatically faster if multiple images per facet are made (e.g., at different scales)

     keep_unavg_facet_data
         Keep unaveraged calibrated data for each facet (default = ``False``).